tatou-tatou/Themes/Stendhal/README.md

     dmenu_run -i -x 415 -y 330 -w 450 -h 20 -l 4 -fn 'Lucida Grande-8' -nb '#201F1D' -nf '#eddec9' -sb '#8F3724' -sf '#eddec9'

-I use the same centering trick for every script I use involving dmenu.
+I use the same centering trick for every scripts I use involving dmenu.

 If you think dmenu2 is bloat, you can always achieve the same exact look with vanilla dmenu, you will just need to patch it for custom width, x and y positioning and xft or pango.

 **Edit** I don't use dmenu2 anymore, now I'm using vanilla dmenu patched for pango (font fallbacks are bliss), x, y, width, height, quiet and mouse.
-The command is the same, except it's `Lucida Grande 8` (no dash).
+The command is the same, except it for the `Lucida Grande 8` (no dash).

 ##Compositor
 I use the richardgv-dev branch of compton and apart from preventing tearing, I use it to make fade effects when opening/closing clients and to draw very light shadows on floating windows (not on tiled ones).